AdaCore/gnatstudio/docs/users_guide/extending.rst

     A boolean indicating whether the language (and in particular the identifiers and keywords) is case sensitive.

+  *Accurate_Xref*
+    A boolean indicating wwhether cross reference information for this language is supposed to be fully accurate or not (e.g. approximate, or none).
+Default to False.

+  *Use_Semicolon*
+    A boolean indicating whether semicolons are expected in sources and may be used as a delimiter for syntax highlighting purposes.
+Default to False.

 *Categories*
   Optional node to describe the categories supported by the project view for the current language.
 This node contains a list of `Category` nodes,